segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 // If we detect the user disconnects from the network remove all flush policies,
 // That way the Segment client won't keep attempting to send events to Segment but will still
 // store them for future upload.
-// If the network comes back up we add the policies back const unsubscribe = NetInfo.addEventListener((state) => {
+// If the network comes back up, the Segment client adds the policies back. const unsubscribe = NetInfo.addEventListener((state) => {
   if (state.isConnected) {
     client.addFlushPolicy(...policiesIfNetworkIsUp);